Russel88/DAtest/README.md

 ### If you have covariates

+With some methods additional covariates can be included in the model.
+These covariates will be included in the model as provided, unshuffled.
 The `covars` argument should be a named list with the covariables (in the same order as columns in `data`):